rng-guy/NFSMWBartender/README.md

-# 2 - What does Bartender's "Advanced" feature set do?
+# 2 - What does the "Advanced" feature set do?

 This feature set **lets you change** (per Heat level)
 * how many cops can (re)spawn without backup once a wave is exhausted,